kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

   containers launch before their local devices are fully prepared.
 Explicit declaration via the API is highly deterministic and secure.

-### Alternative 4: Centralized "catch-all" no-op plugin
+### Alternative 4: Centralized catch-all no-op plugin
 Deploy a generic, "no-op" DRA driver (such as [dra-driver-noop](https://github.com/gke-labs/dra-drivers/tree/main/dra-driver-noop)) configured centrally to register under specific DRA driver names and handle the